ChapelR/custom-macros-for-sugarcube-2/readme.md

 The `menuTag` value is a passage tag that will prevent all cycles from collecting turns in both the tagged passage and the passage immediately following it.
 The idea behind this tag is to use it for menu options, so that entering and exiting a menu-style passage will not cause cycles' turns to increment.
 By default, the tag is `'menupause'`.
 You can configure the name of the tag to your liking with this option.  **Note**: passage tags should not include spaces.

 #### `tryGlobal` option
 There are several 'helper' functions included in these scripts: `setup.cycSystem.checkCycle()`, for example.
 You can read more about these function below.
 Obviously, this is a mouthful, so the function definitions gets copied over as global functions, i.e. `checkCycle()`.
 These global functions are only created if their names are undefined, to prevent any potential compatibility issues.
-However, if you'd prefer to keep the functions out of the global scope all together, you can set this value to false and they won't be sent to the global scope at all, even if their names are vailable.
+However, if you'd prefer to keep the functions out of the global scope all together, you can set this value to false and they won't be sent to the global scope at all, even if their names are available.
 You'll be forced to write out the longer `setup.cycSystem.checkCycle()` style functions, though.

 ### Macros